United Kingdom Capital Gains Tax Calculator 2025

 Example 2: Higher-Rate Taxpayer

-Scenario: You bought assets for £2,000 and sold it for £10,000 within the same tax year.
-Your total income for the year is £60,000.
+Scenario: You bought assets for £2,000 and sold them for £10,000 within the same tax year.
+Your total income is £60,000.

 • Enter the purchase price as £2,000.